 I grew up in Woodstock, GA with my parents and two sisters.
-We have a very tight-knit family that enjoys spending plenty of time together.
+We have a very tight-knit family that enjoy spending plenty of time together.
 Both of my sisters are married now making me a happy uncle with 5 nieces and 1 nephew!

 What are your hobbies and interests?

 I enjoy playing basically any sport with golf and basketball probably being at the top of the list.
 I also like to spend quite a bit of time hanging out with my family and friends.

 What is one of your favorite scriptures?